curtispuetz/pypp-docs/docs/stl/os.md

 - `rmdir`
 - `rename`

-note: certain arguments for these functions may not be supported.
+Note: certain arguments for these functions may not be supported.

 ## Supported os.path functions